jkeresman01/Intel8008Emulator/README.md

-# Intel8008Emulator
+# Intel8008Emulator --- WIP

-Emulator for Intel 8008 procesor
+A simple web-based emulator for the Intel 8008 processor